bazmk2/guiton4848s040-Home-assistant-/README.md

 # guiton4848s040-Home-assistant-
-Home assistant Panel using guiton 4848s040 esphome panel
+Home Assistant Panel using Guiton 4848s040 esphome panel

 Heavily based on https://github.com/alaltitov/Guition-ESP32-S3-4848S040 with fonts and pictures used directly from the Git Use of Claude.ai to code.